Ada-Developers-Academy/core-pses/10/stock.md

-# Best time to sell Stock
+# Best Time to Sell Stock

 You are given an integer array `prices` that represents the cost of a stock across a sequence of days. `prices[day]` is the price of a given stock on that day.
 - On each day, you may decide to buy and/or sell the stock.